robertrypula/terminal-game-io/README.md

 ## Changelog

 ### Still TODO

-- render the frame only if it's different than previous (easy performance fix)
 - render only part that really changed (more complex performance fix)
 - fix ssh connection double keypress bug
 - think about prevent default of keyboard event
 - use requestAnimationFrame
 - probably `instance` parameter is not required at `keypressHandler` and `frameHandler` - I don't remember why I added it ;)
 - write unit tests

+### v3.0.1 - 03 November 2018
+- [bugfix] blank first frame after initialization
+- render the frame only if it's different than previous (easy performance fix)

 ### v3.0.0 - 30 September 2018
 - remove externals ('process' and 'readline')